Tube (structure): Variants

 From its conception, the tube has been varied to suit different structural needs.

 Framed

 This is the simplest incarnation of the tube.
 It can appear in a variety of floor plan shapes, including square, rectangular, circular, and freeform.
 This design was first used in Chicago's DeWitt-Chestnut Apartment Building, designed by Khan and finished in 1965, but the most notable examples are the Aon Center and the original World Trade Center towers.

 Trussed or braced

-The trussed tube, also termed braced tube, is similar to the simple tube but with comparatively fewer and farther-spaced exterior columns.
+The trussed tube, also termed braced tube, is similar to the simple tube, but with comparatively fewer and further-spaced exterior columns.
 Steel bracings or concrete shear walls are introduced along the exterior walls to compensate for the fewer columns by tying them together.
-The most notable examples incorporating steel bracing are the John Hancock Center, the Citigroup Center, and the Bank of China Tower.
+The best examples incorporating steel bracing are the John Hancock Center, the Citigroup Center, and the Bank of China Tower.

 Hull and core

 These structures have a core tube inside the structure, holding the elevator and other services, and another tube around the exterior.
 Most of the gravity and lateral loads are normally taken by the outer tube because of its greater strength.
 The 780 Third Avenue 50-story concrete frame office building in Manhattan uses concrete shear walls for bracing and an off-center core to allow column-free interiors.